Albert4940/Aperio/README.md

 * User can search by category or region
 * User can search for a specific vendor
+* User can add product to cart
+* User can see cart contents
+* User can pay for product via external payment providers.
 * User can signup/login to app
 * User stay connect after leaving the app(session)
 * User can save favorited items